adityasolankiii/CoralCove-JAVA/README.md

 # CoralCove
-*This Repository contains a CoralCove Resort Room booking website.Where user can register and book room.*
+*This Repository contains a CoralCove Resort Room booking website.Where user can register and book rooms.*

 # Technologies & Tools
 **Frontend** - *JSP, JavaScript, Bootstrap, CSS*<br/>